MastodonC/kixi.elasticsearch/README.md

 + install the vbguest plugin so Virtual Box guest additions will updated for you ``vagrant plugin install vagrant-vbguest``
 + Install Docker.
 Instructions can be found [here](http://docs.docker.com/installation/).

+Setting up elastic search:
++ Follow the download instructions for elastic search from [here](http://www.elasticsearch.org/overview/elkdownloads/).
++ Install elastic search as the guide instructs.
++ The Vagrantfile and dockerfile are set up to use the included .yml file, as long as you follow the instructions below to add your local path to this project.

 ###Usage